fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

 ## Basic Syntax

 A format string is a text string that contains placeholders for values.
-These placeholders begin with a '{', contain the name or index of the value, and end with a '}'.
+Each placeholder begins with `{`, contains either the name or numeric index of a value, and ends with `}`.

 For example:
 ```
 "Values: {1} ({2})" with values "First" and "My second val" produces "Values: First (My second val)"
 ```

-Format strings can contain placeholders in any order and multiple occurrences of the same placeholder.
+Format strings can contain placeholders in any order, and the same placeholder may appear multiple times.

 When setting a format string from the command line that contains spaces, surround it with double quotes:
 ```
 fastfetch --title-format "Hello, {user-name}"
 ```

-## Named Tags
+## Named Arguments

-Value indices can be meaningful named tags instead of numbers:
+Instead of numeric placeholders like `{1}`, you can use named arguments that identify values by name:
 ```
 "--title-format '{user-name-colored}{at-symbol-colored}{host-name-colored}'"
 ```

-This is equivalent to using numerical indices.
-See module-specific help for supported tags:
+This is equivalent to using numeric placeholders, but far more readable and resilient.
+See module-specific help for available named arguments:
 ```
 fastfetch -h title-format
 ```

-Using named tags is **strongly** recommended because they are meaningful and don't affected by ordering.
+> **Always prefer named arguments over numeric placeholders.** Numeric placeholder positions can change between releases (e.g., when arguments are reordered), which is a breaking change for any config that relies on them.
+Named arguments like `{user-name}` remain stable regardless of ordering.

 ## String Manipulation